 Notes: For regression on earnings, the outcome is the log of annual earnings.
 For regression on employment, the outcome is the log of number of workers employed.
-In both cases, outcomes are calculated at the industry $\times$ state-group $\times$ year level.
+In both cases, outcomes are calculated at the industry \times state-group \times year level.
 Controls for the employment regression include: share of men, share of white workers, share of married persons, average years of schooling within state and industry.
-Controls for the earnings regression include: controls for the employment regression, and share of full-time full-year workers.
+Controls for the employment regression, and share of full-time full-year workers.